drhelius/grpc-demo/README.md

 These templates can contain references to variables, functions, loops and conditionals that will be rendered when the chart is installed.

-This is an example of a template for defining an Istio Gateway for the *Account* service.
+This example shows a `Gateway` template for the *Account* service.
+This `Gateway` is part of the Istio configuration in order to expose the service outside the mesh.
 Note that variables are being used to set up some values.
 The value of this variables will be provided when the chart is installed:

 ```yaml
 apiVersion: networking.istio.io/v1alpha3